SrinivasEsapalli/Devops_learning/classes/day6/Readme.md

 Name: MyVPC-DemoClass
 IPV4 CIDR: 10.0.0.0/16

-Here new VPC will be created.
+Here, a new VPC will be created.

+### CIDR -> classless inter-domain routing. it allows the range of IP into the vpc.

 ### Create Subnets